IssaHanou/BEP_1920_Q2/cc_library/js-scc/README.md

                 It can also carry the `instruction` property which defines a map with custom instruction for the device.
             - `labels`: these are the labels to which this device should also subscribe, labels is an array of strings,
         - logger is a function(date, level, message) in which an own logger is implemented where
-             - date is an Date object
+             - `date` is an Date object
-             - level one of the following strings: 'debug', 'info', 'warn', 'error', 'fatal'
+             - `level` is one of the following strings: 'debug', 'info', 'warn', 'error', 'fatal'
-             - message custom string containing more information
+             - `message` is a custom string containing more information
-- Now on your class which implements `Device`, you can call:
+- Now in your class which implements `Device`, you can call:
     - start(onStart) which connects the device where onStart is a function that will be called once the device is connected
     - log(level, message) which logs using the logger provided in `Device` where level one of the following strings: 'debug', 'info', 'warn', 'error', 'fatal' and message custom string containing more information
     - statusChanged() which can be called to signal to `Device` that the status is changed, this will send a new status to SCILER